tc39/proposal-smart-pipelines/readme.md

 <tr>
 <td>

-A function definition that is the body of a pipeline may contain topic references in its default parameters’ expressions, because their scoping is similar to that of the outside context’s: similar enough such that also allowing topic references in them would fulfill the goal of [simple scoping][].
+A function definition that is a pipeline step may contain topic references in its default parameters’ expressions, because their scoping is similar to that of the outside context’s: similar enough such that also allowing topic references in them would fulfill the goal of [simple scoping][].
 However, as stated above, the function body itself still may not contain topic references.

 ```js
 value